Completeness of Kozen's Axiomatization for the Modal mu-Calculus: A Simple Proof: Completeness

-\begin{Definition}[\bf Wide tableau]\normalfont Let $\varphi$ be a well-named formula.
-The rule of a \textit{wide tableau} for $\varphi$ is obtained by adding the following seven rules to the rule of tableau, which are collectively called the \textit{wide rules}:
+\begin{Definition}[\bf An extension of tableau]\normalfont Let $\varphi$ be a well-named formula.
+The rule of a \textit{extended tableau} for $\varphi$ is obtained by adding the following three rules to the rule of tableau: